-High-performance hoisting ropes from CASAR are tion 8xK31WS.
-The comparisons are evaluated understood by our customers worldwide as the most technically advanced solution.
+High-performance hoisting ropes from CASAR are understood by our customers worldwide as the most technically advanced solution.
 As a result, it is of great importance for us to present this technology and expertise to scientific learning and research at universities in the context of guest lectures.
 Our guest speakers regularly take part in various global events, including the annual "Mining and Oil Electromechanics" conference.
 This international conference is hosted by the Institute for Safety and Health and the Mining and Petroleum Faculty of the National Research Polytechnic University (PNRPU).
-In addition to the students from the city of Perm there is Such a level of performance offers the also a special audience from industry and mining from mine not only financial savings in opthe entire CIS region and Eastern Europe.
+In addition to the students from the city of Perm there is also a special audience from industry and mining from the entire CIS region and Eastern Europe.